Winchelsea Memorial Grandstand Upgrade Project

 Within the grandstand are the RSL’s meeting rooms, a museum containing local, district and regional service memorabilia, artefacts and collections and information and samples of the ‘knitlock’ construction method.

 Winchelsea RSL has continued to support local causes and charities, focusing primarily on veterans’ issues, soldier settlement and housing and widow support.
-The sub-branchg also plans and delivers many local commemorative events and supports events conducted in nearby communities.
+The sub-branch also plans and delivers many local commemorative events and supports events conducted in nearby communities.

 Location